upa/mscp/doc/mscp.rst

 **-D**
-   Dry-run mode: it scans source files to be copied, calculates chunks, and resolves destination file paths.
-Dry-run mode with **-vv** option enables confirming files to be copied and their destination paths.
+   Dry-run mode: it scans source files to be copied, calculates chunks, resolves destination file paths, and exits.
+Dry-run mode with **-vv** option can confirm files to be copied and their destination paths.

 **-r**
    No effect. **mscp** copies recursively if a source path is a